Jarrett: Solo Piano, Etc.

 In which Jarrett goes on location to Ottobeuren Abbey in Germany and improvises on pipe organ.
 This single CD only presents four “movements” from the much longer, original double LP set, which was called Hymns Spheres.
 The magnificent recording captures the heft of the instrument and plenty of acoustical overtones.

-Naturally, the organ suggests a different playing style than piano.
-Jarrett uses the organ’s sustaining power to create imposing edifices of stacked chords and droning tones.
+Naturally, the organ suggests a different playing style than piano, its sustaining power enabling stacked chords and droning tones.
 Sudden tacets let sound echo from the benedictine walls.
 In the first movement, the ecclesiastical connotations are powerful enough to raise the hair on an ex-believer like myself.
 In the fourth and seventh movements, Jarrett uses the organ’s stops to morph unusual sonorities into an outer space soundtrack.
 Even though he shunned electric keyboards, Jarrett finds the timbral variety of the organ fascinating and it provides as much sonic interest as some of the vintage ‘70s synthesizers.

 I forget how moving this disc is until I pop it in and the old goosebumps appear.
 It reveals a side of Jarrett that can’t be found on the piano recordings, and it’s got a massive aura.